My brother was took not long after me, for all now wanted a cat that was kin to my lord’s.

 “I attend upon our young Earl,” I sayt.

 “Oh, that must be hard work,” sayt she.
-“Then best you be off, your Gibship, in case his lordship have a great desire to scratch you behind your ears.”
+“Then best you be off, your Gibship, in case his lordship has a great desire to scratch you behind your ears.”

 That happens when you rise in the world.
 Your family hooks onto your tail to rise with you, or else they make mock of you.